Lee Nelson Award

 APT established the Lee Nelson Award in 2000 to recognize outstanding and influential books in the field of preservation technology.
 This award is a tribute to the late Lee Nelson, an outstanding preservationist, APT founder, and long-time editor of the APT Bulletin.
 It is conferred every three years.

-The most recent Lee Nelson Award was presented in 2015 to Historic England for the Practical Building Conservation Series published in association with Routledge.
+The 2015 Lee Nelson Award was presented to Historic England for the Practical Building Conservation Series published in association with Routledge.

 In 2012 the Lee Nelson Award was presented to Donald Friedman for Historic Building Construction published by W. W. Norton & Company, Inc. An Honorable Mention Award was presented to Jeffrey Chusid for Saving Wright: The Freeman House and the Preservation of Meaning, Materials and Modernity also published by W. W. Norton & Company, Inc.